dianatataru/ancestryinference_workflow/README.md

 ### 4. AncestryHMM

 Run main ancestryhmm program.
 Because ancestryinfer uses read counts instead of genotype calls, there is a step in between these in that wrapper that thin to one AIM per read for each individual, to account for non-independence.
 Because we are using genotype calls (-g), this is not necessary.

-First make a current.samples.list
+Calling this ```run_hmm_DT.sh ```:

 ```
 #!/bin/bash